Dev-hwang/flutter_foreground_task/README.md

   ) -> Bool {
     GeneratedPluginRegistrant.register(with: self)

-    // here, Without this code the task will not work.
+    // here, without this code the task will not work.
     SwiftFlutterForegroundTaskPlugin.setPluginRegistrantCallback(registerPlugins)
     if #available(iOS 10.0, *) {
       UNUserNotificationCenter.current().delegate = self as?
 UNUserNotificationCenterDelegate